 Falling in love is easy, but maintaining healthy relationships is a lifelong pursuit.
 Once you understand “love languages,” you’ll be able to nurture not only a romantic relationship, but also casual, business, and familial relationships effectually.
 With more 8 million copies sold, Dr. Gary Chapman’s The 5 Love Languages will help you succeed in having joyful, enduring relationships.

-Marriage is hard enough for the everyday civilian.
-But imagine marriage when you're separated by thousands of miles . . . when one of you daily faces the dangers of combat . . . while the other shoulders all the burden of homefront duties.
-Add to that unpredictable schedules, frequent moves, and the challenge of reintegration, and it's no wonder military marriages are under stress.
+Civilian marriage is hard enough.
+But imagine marriage when you're separated by thousands of miles, when one of you daily faces the dangers of combat and the other shoulders the full burden of homefront duties.
 Husbands and wives in all five branches of the military need a special resource to help them navigate marriage in the midst of it all.
 Enter The 5 Love Languages Military Edition.

 If your employees do not feel appreciated, they are probably not performing at their greatest potential and may not stay at your company long.
 In The 5 Love Languages of Appreciation in the Workplace, Dr. Chapman and Dr. White will help you identify and appropriately implement the 5 languages of appreciation in order to express genuine appreciation, increase loyalty, and create a more positive work environment.